 - The dermatologist will do another thorough physical examination to look for any indication that the cancer may have spread to other parts of the body, particularly focusing on the lymph nodes and abdomen.

 - Diagnostic imaging tests may also be needed.
 These tests can include PET (position emission topography), CT (computed tomography) and MRI (magnetic resonance imaging) scans.

 - A special test called a sentinel lymph node biopsy may be needed.
 This investigates the draining lymph nodes that the cancer may have spread to.

 How is Merkel cell carcinoma treated?

-Chemotherapy is generally only used if the Merkel cell carcinoma has already spread away from the first site where it was found.
+Chemotherapy may also be used if the Merkel cell carcinoma has already spread away from the first site where it was originally found.

 What follow up is required?

-People who have had a Merkel cell carcinoma will generally see their dermatologist every 3 to 6 months in the first 2 years and then every 6 to 12 months after that.
-Regular full skin examinations are necessary to check for new cancers and monitor for signs of spread of the Merkel cell carcinoma.
+People who have had a Merkel cell carcinoma will generally see their dermatologist every 3-4 months in the first 3 years and then if there are no signs of recurrence, less regular reviews are required.
+It is important to have regular full skin examinations to check for new cancers and monitor for signs of spread of the Merkel cell carcinoma.

 What is the likely outcome of Merkel cell carcinoma?

-This information has been written by Dr Brian De’Ambrosis
+This information has been written by Dr Georgia De’Ambrosis and Dr Brian De’Ambrosis